tier4/AWML/projects/YOLOX_opt/docs/YOLOX_opt-S-TrafficLight/v1/base.md

 <details>
 <summary> The link of data and evaluation result </summary>
+The performance on the new dataset (new location) improved significatly from (0.44->0.56) with slight insignificant performance drop in older datasets.

 - model
   - Training dataset: DB TLR v1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0